neonkore/yambar/README.md

   be self-explanatory.
 - `background` (_color_, **required**): background color, in _rgba_.
 Thus, in the example above, the background is set to _black_
+- `monitor` (_string_): monitor to place the bar.
+If not specified, the primary monitor will be used.
 - `left-spacing` (_int_): space, in pixels, added **before** each module
 - `right-spacing` (_int_): space, in pixels, added **after** each module
 - `spacing` (_int_): short-hand for setting both `left-spacing` and